It is important to understand the difference between drug based immunotherapy and immune enhancement cell based immune therapy.

-A new Genomic Test – TML (tumour mutational load is emerging as an important indicator of sensitivity to immune checkpoint inhibitors and may indicate your likely response to immunotherapy.
+A new Genomic Test – before considering treatment with drug based immunotherapy we believe it is essential to have a TML (tumour mutational load) test.
+TML is emerging as an important indicator of sensitivity to immune checkpoint inhibitors and may indicate your likely response to immunotherapy providing you with informed consent before considering this treatment.

 How could this benefit me?